-Once the amount of your loan has been spent you can apply for forgiveness.
+You can apply for forgiveness 8 – 24 weeks after you receive your PPP funds.
 You must apply for forgiveness within 10 months after the last day of the covered period.
 If you miss this deadline your PPP loan payments will no longer be deferred and you will need to begin making payments to the lender through which you obtained your PPP loan.
 Find more information on PPP loan forgiveness here.

 What other COVID relief funding is available to small business owners?